auth0/Auth0.swift/README.md

 }
 ```

-> 💡 You do not need to call `store(credentials:)` afterward.
+> ⚠️ You do not need to call `store(credentials:)` afterward.
 The Credentials Manager automatically persists the renewed credentials.
+Since this method is thread-safe and `store(credentials:)` is not, calling it anyway can cause concurrency issues.

+> ⚠️ To ensure that no concurrent renewal requests get made, do not call this method from multiple Credentials Manager instances.
+The Credentials Manager cannot synchronize requests across instances.
+Therefore, it's recommended to use only a single Credentials Manager instance in your app.

 <details>
   <summary>Using async/await</summary>